MicrosoftDocs/azure-ai-docs/articles/search/search-get-started-vector.md

     }
     ```

-1. Select **Send request**.
-Recall that you need the REST client to send requests.
+1. Save the file, and then select **Send request**.
 You should have an `HTTP/1.1 201 Created` response.
 The response body should include the JSON representation of the index schema.

-    Key points:
+    Key takeaways about this REST API:

     - The `fields` collection includes a required key field and text and vector fields (such as `Description` and `DescriptionVector`) for text and vector search.
 Colocating vector and nonvector fields in the same index enables hybrid queries.
 For instance, you can combine filters, text search with semantic ranking, and vectors into a single query operation.
     - Vector fields must be `type: Collection(Edm.Single)` with `dimensions` and `vectorSearchProfile` properties.